 - Guide – Ph.D and M. Sc students

-Sajan Daniel George is a Professor in the Department of Atomic and Molecular Physics.
+Sajan Daniel George is a Professor & Head of the Department at the Department of Atomic and Molecular Physics.

 SUBJECTS CURRENTLY TEACHING